-Memory can go End-of-Life (EOL), and become obsolete due to a number of reasons such as; newer technology, a decline in sales, rising manufacturing costs, and even parts not being available.
-All factors can have a profound knock-on effect to the end user and their application.
+Memory can go End-of-Life (EOL) and become obsolete due to a number of reasons such as; newer technology, a decline in sales, rising manufacturing costs, and even parts not being available.
+All factors can have a profound knock-on effect on the end user and their application.
 So how do you manage memory obsolescence?
 Let’s tackle this in two parts: consumer and industrial.

-To the consumer memory becoming obsolete does not bring any real issues and more often than not there are a multitude of similar replacements available.
-Consumer grade memory changes quickly with major manufacturers introducing new improved lines of memory and storage offering greater capacity and faster speeds often between every 6-12 months.
+To the consumer memory becoming obsolete does not bring any real issues and more often than not there is a multitude of similar replacements available.
+Consumer-grade memory changes quickly with major manufacturers introducing new improved lines of memory and storage offering greater capacity and faster speeds often between every 6-12 months.

-How do Simms mange memory obsolescence for customers?
+How does Simms manage memory obsolescence for customers?
 The flowchart below takes you through the steps on how we work managing an EOL notice.

-One of the key differentiators Simms offers is that through our ERP system we can notify all of our customers affected by an EOL which includes details such as part number, quantity ordered, PO number, order date and replacement part number if applicable.
-Also not forgetting the essential EOL date and last order date, all on one easy to read PDF.
+One of the key differentiators Simms offers is that through our ERP system we can notify all of our customers affected by an EOL which includes details such as part number, quantity ordered, PO number, order date and the replacement part number if applicable.
+Also not forgetting the essential EOL date and last order date, all on one easy-to-read PDF.

 The work doesn’t stop there.
 Whether it's one or 1,000 units purchased the same level of service remains to ensure you get the right replacement in time so there is no disruption to your supply chain and project.